Ericteoh0045/TT1L_G4_Requirements_Project/SRS/SRS.md

 - Training resources and user documentation should be available to support users with limited technical expertise.

-## Assumptions and Dependencies

-> The development and deployment of the system are based on the
-> following assumptions and dependencies:

-- The university will provide access to its student information database for identity verification.

-- A secure and reliable internet connection is available at event locations.

-- Third-party services like payment gateway APIs will remain stable and available.

-- Users (students and organizers) will have access to compatible browsers and devices.

-- The university will assign responsible personnel for ongoing maintenance and updates.

-- External systems used for integration (student database, payment gateway) must maintain backward compatibility.

 ## 1.7 Definitions

 **Table 1.7.1** describes are terminology, phrases, and words utilized